chrwoizi/woiziframe/README.md

 - The current time and date is shown.

+- Google calendar events can be shown.
+To add a calendar run `npm run add-calendar` in the `server` directory.

 - The album title is shown at the bottom of the screen.

 - A button toggles the fullscreen browser mode.